 - Provide guidance to those managing services regarding the follow-up conversations about risk with their team members, including the potential responses to protect or support staff.

 Line managers should be aware that there are multiple factors to consider in the COVID-19 work or return to work risk assessment.
-These include community infection levels, individual vulnerability, workplace / commute transmission risk, workers' concerns / expectations and more recently, vaccination and previous COVID-19 infection.
+These include community infection levels, individual vulnerability, workplace / commute transmission risk, workers' concerns/expectations and more recently, vaccination and previous COVID-19 infection.

 Risk assessment conversations

-"Both the employer, through line managers, and the employee have a duty of care – to protect themselves, and their patients, ie the public, from harm.
+"Both the employer, through line managers, and the employee have a duty of care to protect themselves, and their patients, for instance, the public, from harm.
 The health status of the employee is important to this.
 It would not be considered unethical to ask that the relevant part of personal clinical information is shared.
 If practically speaking this cannot be done via occupational health, because of the volume of work and other priorities, then, subject to line mangers being cautioned about sensitivity and confidentiality, this enquiry, by managers, would not be unreasonable."